 Apple Watch Interval Timer: Setup Guide (2026)

 Your Apple Watch is strapped to your wrist during every workout — but setting up a proper interval timer on it isn't as obvious as it should be.
-Here's how to do it right.
+Here's how to do it right, and how to pair the timer with Apple's heart-rate zones for measurably smarter HIIT.

 Can You Set Up an Interval Timer on Apple Watch?